ERIGrid2/riasc/docs/index.md

 - Rapid deployment of controllers and other services in a research/laboratory cloud
 - Network setup and VPN configuration
 - Logging of research data
-- Formalization and declarative description of research setups
+- Formalization and declarative description of research experiments
+- Emulation and monitoring of communication network characteristics

-Infrastructure as code (IaC) is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.
+Infrastructure as code (IaC) is the process of managing and provisioning computer data-centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.
 The IT infrastructure managed by this process comprises both physical equipment, such as bare-metal servers, as well as virtual machines, and associated configuration resources.
 The definitions may be in a version control system.
 It can use either scripts or declarative definitions, rather than manual processes, but the term is more often used to promote declarative approaches.